ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>React 19 is shaping up to be an important update, enhancing the performance and developer experience introduced in React 18.
 This new…</blockquote>

 <h3>4.
-Integrating reCAPTCHA in Next.js 14: A Step-by-Step Guide - <a href="https://medium.com/@nisalrenuja/integrating-recaptcha-in-next-js-14-a-step-by-step-guide-7a25e61efa2a" target="_blank" rel="noopener noreferrer">link</a></h3>
+AWS: How to Deploy a Simple Next.js Application to an S3 Bucket - <a href="https://medium.com/stackademic/aws-how-to-deploy-a-simple-next-js-application-to-an-s3-bucket-5aaf92766b49" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nisal Renuja Palliyaguru`**
+✍️ **posted by `Ishara Amarasekera`**

-<blockquote>Google’s reCAPTCHA is a popular solution designed to protect websites from spam, bots, and abuse by distinguishing between human users and…</blockquote>
+<blockquote>Step-by-step instructions for hosting your Next.js website using Amazon S3 and CloudFront</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>